 As it develops and evolves, there is a very real danger that Ecotherapy will be colonised by the same culture that made it necessary in the first place.
 It must change our anthropocentric, Narcissistic, divisive, pathological and ecologically impossible culture - not become a part of it.

-Without sharp definition, Ecotherapy will blur into the deep shadow or our destructive industrial growth culture.
+Without a sharp definition, Ecotherapy will blur into the deep shadow of our destructive industrial growth culture.
 It will become just another way to cope with an unsustainable culture that is causing a pandemic of misery and disease.

 Ecotherapy in sharp definition